Many people consider filing for bankruptcy after their homes are foreclosed. Bankruptcy can get rid of any remaining debt once you sell your home.

 Should I File a Chapter 7 Bankruptcy Case After Foreclosure?

-Furthermore, if you have lost your home, you are likely struggling with other debts that you cannot pay.
+Furthermore, if you have lost your home, you're likely struggling with other debts that you can't pay.
 A Chapter 7 bankruptcy case discharges many unsecured debts including, but not limited to:

 Credit card debts